Carreau/phd-dissertation/parts/part2.rst

 Cleaned polystyrene beads are incubated under agitation with 10 mg/ml BSA at room temperature for 30 minutes.
-Passivated beads are then centrifuged, separated from supernatant, and the pellet is resuspended in X-BSA buffer and stored at 4°C for weekly use.
+Passivated beads are then centrifuged, separated from supernatant, the pellet is resuspended in X-BSA buffer and stored at 4°C for weekly use.